WinnieCWu/progressive-budget-tracker/README.md

 # progressive-budget-tracker

 # What it is
 This update to an existing budget tracker app allows any user to have offline access and functionality.
-Users can add expenses or deposits with or without a connection.
-If there's no internet connection, the transactions will be saved and then updated once the user has =connection again.
+Users can add or subtract funds both with and without a connection.
+If there's no internet connection, the transactions will be saved; when there is a connection, the saved data will be updated to the app automatically with the help of Service Worker.

 # Technologies used
 IndexedDb and service workers were both used to enable offline functionality.
-Additionally, this app uses web-pack-dev server to test the service worker.

 # What it looks like
 ![image]()